MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

  -->

 Use the **Sources** tool to do the following:
-*   Display the file system that's returned from the server.
+*   Display the file system that's returned from the server to construct the current webpage.
 View JavaScript files (and other files) that are returned from the server.
 *   Make experimental edits to the JavaScript code that is returned from the server; these changes are preserved (in the DevTools sandbox) until page refresh.
 *   Use the Debugger to step through the JavaScript code that is returned from the server, and step through your experimental changes to the code.

 Additional functionality:
-*   Make edits to local code when using a Workspace (the **Filesystem** tab) or **Overrides**; such changes to code are preserved across page refreshes.
+*   Make edits to local code and save them, by using a Workspace (the **Filesystem** tab) or **Overrides**.
+Such changes to code are preserved across page refreshes.

 This JavaScript code from the server may be different than the source files you work with, if those files go through transformations.
 The **Sources** tool shows the final JavaScript code that's presented to the browser.

 The **Sources** tool is sometimes called the *Sources panel*.

 ## Layout of the Sources tool

 The **Sources** tool has three panes:
-*   Upper left: the **File Explorer** pane (also called the **File Navigator** pane)
+*   Upper left: the **File Explorer** pane (also called the **File Navigator** pane).
-*   Upper middle or right: the **Editor** pane (also called the **Code Editor** or **Text Editor** pane)
+*   Upper middle or right: the **Editor** pane (also called the **Code Editor** or **Text Editor** pane).
 *   Bottom or right: the **Debugger** pane (also called the **JavaScript Debugger** pane).
 Designed to look and feel like the debugger in Visual Studio Code and Visual Studio.

-The **File Explorer** pane has the following tabs:
+The **File Explorer** pane has the following, main tab:
-*   **Page** tab - Explore the file system returned from the server.
-This is the main tab.  <!-- why isn't this called Filesystem.
-What does "page" mean: can this show & navigate through multiple "pages" in some sense?  or the components that construct the current page? -- >
+*   **Page** tab - Explore the file system that's returned from the server to construct the current webpage, and select JavaScript files to view, edit, and debug.

-Auxiliary tabs in the File Explorer pane:
+Additional tabs in the File Explorer pane:
 *   **Filesystem** tab - When using Workspaces, to save changes to local files.  <!-- why isn't this called Workspace -->  This enables DevTools to act as an IDE.
 If you want persistent editing local file exp'c, use the "DevTools for Visual Studio Code" extension (todo: link to that extension doc).
 *   **Overrides** tab - Override page assets (such as images) by files from a local folder.
 It's a way of changing what the server sends, after the fact.
 On a folder basis.
 *   **Content scripts** tab - Used for extensions.
 Content scripts from from extensions; extension authors use them.
 Use this to debug the JavaScript that an extension is injecting onto the page.